Strider (1989 arcade game): Reviews

 Strider opened to critical acclaim, particularly for its gameplay, graphics, diverse music, and voice samples.
 The original arcade game received positive reviews from critics upon release.
 The Games Machine called it "THE platform and ladders game to be seen playing at the moment."
 Your Sinclair called it "brilliant" and "a real epic" with "some imaginative stuff" in the game.
 Commodore User praised the "high definition graphics, brilliant movements and good old-fashioned blasting action" along with a "bit of tongue-in-cheek political" content.

 The Genesis version was praised for its accurate and detailed faithfulness to the original.
 Upon release, GamePro called the Genesis port "a faithful translation of the arcade hit", and praised its "gorgeous graphics, non-stop arcade-style action, and ... captivating and unusual sound track."
 EGM awarded the Genesis port best video game of the year in 1990 and winner of their best graphics category.

-Strider has spawned numerous fansites and retrospectives.

 According to Retro Gamers Darran Jones, "everything about Strider was epic.
 Its backgrounds were brilliantly designed and featured an array of exotic locations, while its sprite design was superb.
 There was a uniqueness to Strider art design that gave it a distinctive look back in 1989 and still makes it stand out brilliantly today.
 It's a mysterious mish-mash of different cultures that ensured it stood out from its arcade peers."
 Jones also praised the game's "stunning animation", gameplay, and controls, as well as its "superbly atmospheric" soundtrack.

 Mark Caswell of Crash magazine referred to the game's graphics as detailed and incredible, the scrolling and action as smooth and called the gameplay "some of the most demanding gameplay ever invented".